clberube/aster-spectral-indices/README.md

 # multispectral-band-ratios
 A dictionary-like Python object to get band ratios with ASTER images

+### TODO
+Add a real ASTER granule example and plots of output

 ### Usage
 1. Instantiate the SpectralIndices object band_ratios = SpectralIndices(img)